HerveAbdi/data4PCCAR/README.md

 ### winesOf3Colors

-36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and Sensory).
-Used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC)
+36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and sensory).
+Used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC).

 ## Current functions